-Blur tool, as the name suggests is primarily used in Photoshop to create blur effect for pictures by manipulating the pixel values, contrast and sharpness, which is helpful for refining an image at a final stage, rectifying minor imperfections, and for creating a contrasting appearance to objects and it is evident that the blur tool is employed to highlight or contract subjects in Photoshop by providing a sharp feel with depth or to mask specific parts of an image.
+Blur tool, as the name suggests, is primarily used in Photoshop to create blur effect for pictures by manipulating the pixel values, contrast and sharpness, which helps refine an image at a final stage, rectifying minor imperfections and for creating a contrasting appearance to objects and it is evident that the blur tool is employed to highlight or contract subjects in Photoshop by providing a sharp feel with depth or to mask specific parts of an image.

 How To Use Blur Tool in Photoshop?